 Here are ideas to a few games your kids are gonna love-

 Rather than having them flop down in front of the TV, push them out the door to spend some time in the garden, playing amusing games.
-Water Balloon Baseball, for instance, is a game played with plastic baseball bats and water balloons.
+Water Balloon Baseball is a game played with plastic baseball bats and water balloons.
 It allows kids to burn off their excess energy and simultaneously beat the heat by getting drenched in water.
 Variants of other water games that can be conveniently played in the garden include playing catch with big water filled sponges and running around with squirt guns.

 Not lucky enough to have a backyard?
 Or need the children to stop moaning about being bored while it rains outside?
 Try the following games instead: